 An experiential learning component will be an integral part of the entire music business and entrepreneurship curriculum, allowing students the opportunity to work directly with an existing arts organization or music business.
-These experiences will be designed into the coursework in the form of group consulting projects, field trips, or other type of assignments in which students will be able to collaborate and “learn by doing” directly with professionals in the music industry.
-All MUCE courses will have this hands-on learning component built into the course assignments.
+These experiences will be designed into the coursework in which students will be able to collaborate and “learn by doing” directly with professionals in the music industry.

 Core (required courses-12 credits)

 - Music Business and Entrepreneurship (MUCE 4000/5000) (3 credits)

 - Marketing for Musicians (MUCE 4010/5010) (3 credits)

 - Music Law and Finance (MUCE 4040/5040) (3 credits)